Frank E. Gannett – Short Biography

 This merger, which made the newspaper more competitive, became Gannett’s business model.
 From then on, he was busy with acquiring and merging many other subsequent small- and medium-sized newspapers.

 Dominating the publishing industry encouraged Gannett to venture into broadcasting.
 He thus acquired the WHQ radio station in 1922.
 All in all, the Gannett multimedia chain has more than 30 newspaper conglomerates and numerous television and radio stations across America.
-As of 2003, the Gannett Company earned a total of $6.3 billion.

 The Frank E. Gannett Quick Bio